oritzadok/eks-app-ecr/README.md

 ### Deploy:

-1) Login programmatically to your AWS account, so Terraform will be able to create resources on your behalf.
+1) Login to your AWS account programmatically, so Terraform will be able to create resources on your behalf.

 2) Provide the subnets IDs in which you want the cluster to be created.
 Specify the list of subnets in Terraform variable `subnet_ids` in `terraform/eks/variables.tf`.